UWPCE-PythonCert/IntroPython-2017/_sources/modules/Packaging.rst.txt

 * you can not use relative imports from the interpreter

-* you can not use reltaive imports from a top-level script
+* you can not use relative imports from a top-level script

 The alternative is to always use absolute imports: